 Since 1444 the Company has an unbroken link with the people of Shrewsbury by providing them with affordable housing.
 The original almshouses were built in front of St Mary`s Church in 1444 by a draper Diggory Watur.
 These were replaced in the 1820s (across St Mary`s Street) and rebuilt in 1964 in Longden Coleham where today they house 16 residents.

-The Company has recently taken over responsibility of almshouses near St Giles Church and more recently the almshouses of The Abbey Church of The Holy Cross.
+In the 1960s the Company took over responsibility for the almshouses near St Giles Church and more recently the almshouses of The Abbey Church of The Holy Cross.
 These were transferred to The Shrewsbury Drapers Company in 2010.
-The new building will open in 2017 with additional affordable housing on the site.
+The new building Drapers` Place was opened in 2017 with another twenty five almsand houses.